bylidev/byli-cms/cms/welcome.md

 ---
-title: " Introducing Byli-CMS - A Lightweight Open-Source Serverless Solution"
+title: " Introducing Byli-CMS - A Lightweight non-overkill Open-Source Serverless Solution"
 author: "Ignacio Lopez"
 route: "byli-cms"
 thumb: "open-source.jpeg"
 date: "2023-07-30"
 tags:
     - cms
-    - open-source
-    - angular
 ---
 # BYLI-CMS

 ![](./images/open-source.jpeg)

-Welcome to BYLIO-CMS, a lightweight, serverless, scalable, opensource and easily maintainable CMS built for personal blogs.
+Welcome to BYLI-CMS, a lightweight, serverless, scalable, opensource and easily maintainable CMS built for personal blogs.
 This CMS is designed to be easily deployable on various platforms, including GitLab Pages, GitHub Pages, or Cloudflare Pages.
 Powered by Angular, it offers high customizability and seamless integration with modern web technologies.
 Let's dive into its features:

-## Features:
+[## Features:

 ### 1. Markdown Support with Metadata: